uxdxdev/uxdxdev.github.io/content/blog/what-is-dev-ux/index.md

 ## Conclusion

 In this post I talked about the user experience from a developers perspective.
 I've highlighted three different types of developers, application developer, framework developer, and library developer.
-A developer could be all three types in their role as a software engineer and I've used them to categorize the examples of good and bad user experiences they may encounter.
+A developer could be all three types in their role as a software engineer and I've used them to categorize the examples of good and bad experiences they may encounter.
 I've also listed Jakob Nielson's 10 usability heuristics for interaction design at the end.

 I believe that Jakob Neilson's heuristics are already being applied to software libraries and tools to improve the user experience for developers, but it seems that only sometimes it is a conscious effort by the creators.
-By following the heuristics more closely we can greatly improve the usability of the things we build, and hopefully make developers like me a little happier.
+By following the heuristics more closely we can greatly improve the usability of the things we build.
+Developers may also interact heavily with APIs and documentation making them extremely important when designing good DX.
+Don't forget about the docs!.
+So remember if your building a product or service, devs might be users too.

 Thanks for reading!.